huffgabe/mpv-scripts/README.md

 * Load sub files that don't have the same name as the video file.
 * Strip out reading comprehension mode.
 * Have a better way of removing whitespace.
+* Add messages when e.g. subtitle fail to load instead of failing silently.